walk in the word

 When David said, “The Lord is my shepherd,” he knew something about the word picture he was using.

 The first time we ever meet David, he is introduced as the youngest, all-but-forgotten son—out doing the chore none of his seven older brothers wanted to do.
 “Then Samuel said to Jesse, ‘Are all your sons here?’
-And he said, ‘There remains yet the youngest, but behold, he is keeping the sheep’” (1 Samuel 16:11a).“God will use difficulty for your good and bring you through it to the place He has planned.”
+And he said, ‘There remains yet the youngest, but behold, he is keeping the sheep’” (1 Samuel 16:11a).“There is no terrain on the horizon of your life that the Shepherd hasn’t already surveyed and approved—including the rocky ground, the most difficult times.”
 Click To Tweet

 When David volunteered to face off with Goliath, he claimed his work as a shepherd—warding off lions and bears from the flock—had prepared him for the fight (1 Samuel 17:34–37).